It’s the happiest place on Earth

 The low crime rates

 The crime rates in Norway are incredibly low, making it a safe country to live and travel in.
-While you should always be vigilant and misfortune can strike anywhere, the low crime rates take a good deal of stress away in this northern Scandinavian wonderland.
+While you should always be vigilant and misfortune can strike anywhere, the low crime rates take a good deal of stress away in this part of the world.

 There is a freedom to roam

-The allemannsrett or “all men’s rights” is a public rights law that allows everyone to have access to and pass through all uncultivated land (don’t walk into a private garden in Oslo, but you should be okay to camp out in an isolated field for a night).
+The allemannsrett or “all men’s rights” is a public rights law that allows everyone to have access to and pass through all uncultivated land.
+To give you some perspective, you can’t walk into a private garden in Oslo, but you should be okay to camp out in an isolated field for a night.
 This also means that you are free to pitch a tent or hike across many of the most magnificent landscapes Norway has to offer.

 The beautiful fjords

 There are fjords everywhere in Norway, created when the ice from the last Ice Age cut through the tall mountains.
-It is almost impossible to visit Norway as a tourist without seeing a fjord, unless you decide to stay exclusively along the eastern border.
+It is almost impossible to visit without seeing a fjord, unless you decide to stay exclusively along the eastern border.
 Many of them are just begging to be explored through hiking, kayaking, sailing, diving or camping.

 The days are really long… or really short